matthewdardet/example-blog-jekyll/posts/01-Intro.md

 **Prediction 2: using past election returns and OLS.**

 We can also estimate simple bivariate and multivariate linear regressions using past electoral cycle returns.
-The first model uses vote share from the previous electoral cycle (2020) to predict the 2024 vote using simple OLS as follows:
+The first model uses vote share from the previous electoral cycle (2020) to predict the 2024 vote in each state using simple OLS as follows:

 $$
 Y_{2024,i} = \beta_0 + \beta_1 {X_{{\text{vote\_share\_2020}}_i}} + \epsilon_i